 21: Use subtitles on your best selling products

-Use subtitles to promote free delivery, free support or anything else that can help convert your customer into a sale.
+Use subtitles on your best selling eBay items to promote free delivery, free support or anything else that can help convert your customer into a sale.
 Having a subtitle makes your listing stand out from the buyer’s perspective.
 Good copy helps sell the product.

 This is an example of wasting subtitle real estate.
 The seller is letting the consumer know that he’s a top seller and that the listing comes with free shipping.
 But this is already showcased with the Top-rated seller icon, and free shipping is shown under the Buy It Now text.